henrypoydar/ya-rspec-scaffolder/README.md

 # Yet Another Rspec Scaffolder

 Yet another Rspec scaffold generator for Rails applications.
-Haml templates are created instead of erb, fixtures are not created, helpers are not created and in general only very basic code is generated.
+Haml templates are created instead of erb, fixtures, helpers and layouts are not created, and in general only very basic code is generated.
 See below for a full file listing.

 ## Requirements